Learn to create a cozy casual dining table setting to enjoy with friends and family. A table setting you can decorate without worry of formalities.

 How I styled my cozy casual table

 I started my table setting with laying out all of the items I planned to use.
 As I said above, this was voted on by my followers on Instagram.
-We have lots of behind the scenes fun in stories, so be sure to follow me.

 The choices I put out in those polls would all still give the cozy casual feeling I wanted.